-Around the 17th of each month, an email will be sent to the student’s Bethel email address alerting them that the monthly statement is available to view online with a link to access your statement.
+Around the 27th of each month, an email is sent to the student’s Bethel email address alerting them that the monthly statement is available to view online.
+The email also provides a link to access your statement.
 Monthly statements will not be mailed to the home address.

 Ways to Make a Payment

 - Online: My Bethel > My Statements and Finances > Make a Payment.
 This will direct you to the Touchnet/Bill-Pay site.
 Click “Make a Payment” and follow the prompts.

 - In person: Pay by check or money order at the Business Office (Anderson Center, 5th Level) 9 a.m. - 4:00 p.m.
 M-F. (Credit cards are accepted online only.)